-Whether you’re recovering from a car accident, a fall or trauma from an unexpected event, our goal is to help adults through multiple stages of recovery.
+Whether you’re recovering from a car crash, a fall or trauma from an unexpected event, our goal is to help adults through multiple stages of recovery.
 Our follow-up care services include additional procedures, operations and treatments beyond your initial medical treatment.
 We closely monitor your progress - making sure you get the follow-up care you need during the weeks and months that follow a life-changing event.

-Our Trauma Follow-up Clinic provides:
+Our Trauma Follow-up Clinic provides

 - Plastic, orthopedic and other trauma follow-up surgeries